Wild automorphisms of projective varieties, the maps which have no invariant proper subsets: Proof of Theorem

-\begin{corollary} Let $X$ be a projective variety of dimension $\le 4$ such that the Kodaira dimension $\kappa (X) \ge 0$.
+\begin{lemma} Let $X$ be a projective variety of dimension $\le 4$ such that the Kodaira dimension $\kappa (X) \ge 0$.
 Suppose $\sigma$ is a wild automorphism of $X$.
-Then $\sigma$ has zero entropy. \end{corollary}
+Then $\sigma$ has zero entropy. \end{lemma}

 \begin{proof} By Proposition \ref{PropA}, $K_X \sim_{\Q} 0$ and we may assume that $X$ coincides with its Beauville-Bogomolov minimal split cover and that each factor $X_i$ of $X$ is stable under $\sigma$ so that $\sigma|_{X_i}$ is wild.
 Then $\chi(\SO_{X_i}) = 0$ by Proposition \ref{PropA} (1) and also $\dim X_i \le 4$.
 Therefore $X_i$ is either an abelian variety or a Calabi-Yau threefold in the strict sense (Proposition \ref{PropA}).
 Note that $\sigma$ has zero entropy if and only if $\sigma|_{X_i}$ has zero entropy for every factor $X_i$.
-Then the result follows from Corollary \ref{cy3} and \cite[Theorem 0.2]{RRZ}. \end{proof}
+If $X_{i}$ is a Calabi-Yau threefold, then $\sigma|_{X_i}$ has zero entropy by Lemma \ref{cy3}.
+If $X_{i}$ is an abelian variety, then $\sigma|_{X_i}$ has zero entropy by \cite[Theorem 0.2]{RRZ}.
+This proves the lemma. \end{proof}

-\begin{proposition} Let $X$ be a projective variety of dimension four over $\C$ such that $q(X) = 0$.
+\begin{lemma} Let $X$ be a projective variety over $\C$ of dimension four such that $q(X) = 0$.
 Suppose $\sigma$ is a wild automorphism of $X$.
-Then $\sigma$ has zero entropy. \end{proposition}
+Then $\sigma$ has zero entropy. \end{lemma}